 Your GPS trackers may also offer other savings and benefits, including:

-- Lower your insurance premiums some insurers offer discounts for vehicles and fleets which use GPS tracking technology, and you may also be able to avoid claiming on your insurance by recovering stolen vehicles using GPS trackers
+- To lower your insurance premiums, insurers offer discounts for vehicles and fleets that use GPS tracking technology.
+You may also be able to avoid claiming on your insurance by recovering stolen vehicles using GPS trackers.

-- Improving customer service, as your drivers can visit more properties a day and also arrive exactly when they say they will.
+- Improving customer service, as your drivers can visit more properties daily and arrive exactly when they say they will.
 This could result in a boost for business, as well as your company image.